rhazzed/arecibo/README.md

     sudo ./doit

-Watch your pan/tilt assembly search for the give WiFi AP and point at it when it's done searching
+Watch your pan/tilt assembly search for the given WiFi AP and point at it when it's done searching